 Native to Amazon River Basin and other parts of South America, the Silver Dollar fish refers to many species mostly in the genus Metynnis; these are distant cousins of the piranha.
 Yet all Silver Dollars are harmless herbivores; they stick to an entirely vegetarian diet.

-They can grow up to 6 inches in length and they're delightful to own.
-But male silver dollar fish are among the most difficult species to sex.
-Here are a few tips that can help you sex and breed silver dollars.
+These fish can grow up to six inches in length and are a delightfully flashy addition to any tropical freshwater tank.
+Breeding them in captivity is easy, yet male Silver Dollar fish are among the most difficult species to identify by sex.
+There are, however, a few hints that can help you sex your fish for breeding.

-When you've identified your male and female silver dollars, feed them a high-quality diet for a week or more before moving them to a breeding tank.
-The tank should be dimly lit with soft water at about 8 dGH or less.
-Keep the temperature at 80 to 82 F. You'll also want to provide plenty of leafy plants for a soft landing spot to catch the eggs and keep them safe until they hatch.
+While you are identifying your male and female Silver Dollars, feed them all a high-quality diet for a week or more before moving any fish pairs to a breeding tank.
+Your adjunct tank should be dimly lit with soft water at about 8 dGH or less.
+Keep the temperature at 80–82 degrees Fahrenheit.
+Provide plenty of leafy plants to make a soft landing spot to catch the eggs, keeping them safe until they hatch.

-Silver dollar fry will typically hatch within three days but may take a little longer.
-Because silver dollars are not carnivorous, the adults won't eat the eggs.
-It's perfectly safe to leave the whole family in the tank together, but the fry usually does better on their own.
-It takes up to nine days before they'll begin swimming about freely on their own.
-They should reach adult size within eight months or so.
+Silver Dollars will typically hatch within three days but may take a little longer.
+Because they are not carnivorous, parent fish and neighboring adults will not eat the eggs.
+It's perfectly safe to leave the whole family in the tank together, but the fry usually forage better when they don't have to compete with adults for the same food.
+It takes up to nine days before the fry will begin swimming about freely.
+Silver Dollars will reach adult size in about eight months.